privacypass/challenge-bypass-extension/.github/ISSUE_TEMPLATE/new-bug.md

 ---

 If you believe that this is a new bug, please proceed to create an issue.
-The issue will only be investigated after you have filled in the following information.
+The issue will be investigated after you have filled in the following information.

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
 Steps to reproduce the behavior: